 And if you have a ridiculous spouse whose jamming-up your California divorce process and you want solutions, you’re in luck.

-Finding solutions to difficult divorce problems is exactly what I do and may be able to do for you too.
-With divorce coaching and consulting options I can lend a hand in the heat of the moment and help usher you through the weeks ahead, whichever you need.
+Finding solutions to difficult divorce problems is exactly what I do.
+With divorce consulting and mediation options available, I can lend a hand in the heat of the moment and help usher you through the weeks ahead, whichever you need.